laravel-workflow/laravel-workflow.github.io/docs/defining-workflows/workflows.md

 # Workflows

-In Laravel Workflow, workflows and activities are defined as classes that extend the base `Workflow` and `Activity` classes provided by the framework.
+In Workflow, workflows and activities are defined as classes that extend the base `Workflow` and `Activity` classes provided by the framework.
 A workflow is a class that defines a sequence of activities that run in parallel, series or a mixture of both.

 You may use the `make:workflow` artisan command to generate a new workflow: